 So we’ve seen that bats are involved in rabies, that bats are essential to agave, and that agave is the foundation of tequila and mezcal.
 Therefore, the Drink of the Day must be agave-based.
 That’s why today it’s the Rosita, or “little rose” in English.
 The Rosita recipe is even a bit red, conjuring images of blood even though vampire bats and Transylvanian Counts are not part of our story today.

 The Rosita drink has scant history, but in Meehan’s Bartending Manual he traces it back to Greg Boehm’s 1974 edition of Mr. Boston: Official Bartender’s Guide.
-Its formula is suspiciously similar to various Negroni variations, basically splitting the vermouth portion and adding bitters.
+Its formula is suspiciously similar to various Negroni variations, basically splitting the vermouth portion.